Teaching Your Child About Sexual Abuse

 Sexual Abuse is the one topic that parents feel very unequipped to talk about with their children.

 Yet with incidences of child sexual abuse appearing to happen more frequently every year, it isn’t something we can ignore.

 In fact, there’s no reason to shy away from talking to your children about their body and the boundaries that come along with that.
-These conversations are a part of their journey, and can certainly be translated into age appropriate terms.
+These conversations are a part of their journey, and teaching your child about sexual abuse can certainly be translated into age appropriate terms.